knivesschau/Mood_Garden/README.md

 ## Image Acknowledgements

-This app uses free vectors and images designed by FreePik.
+This app uses free vectors and images designed and hosted by FreePik and photographeeasia.
 Specific image sources are listed below:

 <a href="https://www.freepik.com/free-photos-vectors/flower">Flower vector created by freepik - www.freepik.com</a>
 <br>
-<a href="https://www.freepik.com/free-photos-vectors/flower">Flower vector created by freepik - www.freepik.com</a>
+<a href="https://www.freepik.com/free-photos-vectors/flower">Flower vector created by photographeeasia - www.freepik.com</a>
 <br>
 <a href="https://www.freepik.com/free-photos-vectors/background">Background vector created by freepik - www.freepik.com</a>